PaddlePaddle/FastDeploy/docs/features/graph_optimization.md

   + `use_cudagraph`: bool = False
   + `cudagraph_capture_sizes` : List[int] = None

-CudaGrpah can be enabled by setting `--use-cudagraph` or `--graph-optimization-config '{"use_cudagraph":true}'`.
+CudaGraph can be enabled by setting `--use-cudagraph` or `--graph-optimization-config '{"use_cudagraph":true}'`.
 Using two different methods to set the use graph simultaneously may cause conflicts.

 The `graph_opt_level` parameter within `--graph-optimization-config` is used to configure the graph optimization level, with the following available options:
 + `0`: Use Dynamic compute graph, default to 0